Leodegariow History, Family Crest & Coats of Arms

 Some of the Leodegariow family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Leodegariow family to the New World and Oceana
+Migration of the Leodegariow family

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Leodegariow family to immigrate North America: John St. Ledger settled in Canada in 1841; William St. Leger settled in New Orleans in 1823.